aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/aspose-email-java-task-management/_index.md

 - Querying specific tasks based on their status
 - Integrating Aspose.Email with Java applications

 Ready to enhance your task management workflow?
-Let's start by looking at the prerequisites.
+Let’s start by looking at the prerequisites.

+## Quick Answers
+- **What does “list exchange tasks java” do?** Retrieves tasks from an Exchange mailbox via Aspose.Email for Java.
+- **Which library is required?** Aspose.Email for Java (version 25.4 or newer).
+- **Can I filter tasks by status?** Yes—use `ExchangeQueryBuilder` with `TaskStatus`.
+- **Do I need a license for development?** A free trial works for testing; a full license is required for production.
+- **What Java version is supported?** Java 16 or later is recommended.

+## What is “list exchange tasks java”?
+Listing Exchange tasks with Java means programmatically connecting to an Exchange Server, fetching the task collection, and optionally filtering it.
+This enables automation such as bulk updates, reporting, or workflow triggers without manual Outlook interaction.

+## Why filter tasks by status?
+Filtering tasks by status (e.g., Completed, InProgress) lets you focus on work that matters most at any moment—whether you’re generating a status report, syncing only open items, or cleaning up finished tasks.

 ## Prerequisites

 Before you begin, ensure you have:

 ### Required Libraries and Dependencies
 - **Aspose.Email for Java**: Version 25.4 or later is needed.
 - **Java Development Kit (JDK)**: Use version 16 or later.

 ### Environment Setup Requirements
 - A functioning Java development environment with Maven installed.

 ### Knowledge Prerequisites
-- Basic understanding of Java and object-oriented programming concepts.
+- Basic understanding of Java and object‑oriented programming concepts.

-## Setting Up Aspose.Email for Java
+## Aspose Email Java Tutorial – Setting Up

 To integrate the Aspose.Email library into your project, add this dependency to your `pom.xml` if you're using Maven: